 - When numerous students within a peer group are referred, assessment of every student will often identify an “alpha” student whose behaviors have set the others off.
 The “alpha” student should be assessed for more serious emotional disturbance.
-While most students participating in a group event will assess at low risk, identifying moderate and high risk students and targeting them for follow up is critical
+While most students participating in a group event will be assessed at low-risk, identifying moderate and high-risk students and targeting them for follow-up is critical

 - Respond individually, but try to identify friends who engage in SI.

-- School mental health professionals should refrain from running specific groups that focus on cutting rather focusing on themes of empowerment, exercise/tension relief and grief resolution.
+- School mental health professionals should refrain from running specific groups that focus on cutting rather than focusing on themes of empowerment, exercise/tension relief, and grief resolution.

 - Health educators should reconsider the classroom presentation of certain books, popular movies, and music videos that glamorize such behaviors and instead seek appropriate messages in the work of popular artists.